 I surveyed books at Chapters, the huge bookstore in my town.
 I picked thirty books at random by different authors from the science fiction aisle, and thirty from the fantasy shelves.
-Not one was in present tense.
+Only one was in present tense.
 (FYI: Almost all were written in 3rd person.
 In sci-fi, eight were in 1st, and in fantasy, six.)
 I find that a story written in present tense (e.g. I turn the corner and see a swarthy looking bloke striding toward me.
 He stops and stares at me.) reminds me of teen-talk.
-I'll bet you have heard young people talk like this:
+I'll bet you have heard young people speak like this:

 Yesterday was a disaster.
 I go into the school and guess what.
 I see my ex-boyfriend talking to Sharon.
 I'm like, "Whoa!"
 I try to go the other way but he sees me.
 He comes to me and says he want's us to get back together.
 I'm like, "No way, dude."
 I tell him to get lost.